kairavipandya/kairavipandya/README.md

 Additionally, I'm passionate about data science and machine learning, constantly learning and applying new techniques to solve real-world problems.

-A Bit More About Me:
-Outside of coding, I immerse myself in the world of books.
-I'm an avid reader with a particular love for fiction and contemporary genres.
-Books not only fuel my imagination but also inspire creativity in my work.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white)](https://instagram.com/kairavipandya)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/kairavi-p)